Autoregressive-Gaussian Mixture Models: Efficient Generative Modeling of WSS Signals: Application to 3GPP Channel Data

 \subsection{Hyperparameter Tuning}

 To optimize the \gls{ar}-\gls{gmm}, we tune the \gls{ar} order $\omega_k$ and the regularization factor $\lambda_k$ per component, which we are using as a factor in an exponential decay strategy for the box constraints.
 Optimization is guided by minimizing both \gls{nmse} \cite[Sec.
 9.1.5]{hossein2014} and the \gls{bic} \cite[Sec.
 9]{sadanori2008}.
 Random search explores $10^3$ hyperparameter configurations ($10^2$ for $N \geq 10^4$), followed by fine-tuning with Optuna \cite{akiba2019}, which refines the search around high-performing regions.
 We evaluate across multiple settings for different values of $N = \{ 10^2,\ 10^3,\ 10^4 \}$, as well as different dimensions $ M = \{ 16, 32, 64 \}$, to assess the model’s performance across varying training dataset sizes and number of antennas.
 Additionally, we test with different numbers of components $ K = \{ 1, 2, 4, 8, 16, 32 \}$, to investigate the impact of the number of components on the model’s performance.
 Furthermore, we incorporate different values for the number of paths, considering $P = \{1, 3\}$, to study the effect of multipath propagation.
+Across all experiments, optimal performance typically occurs at very low \gls{ar} orders (often 1–2), indicating strong robustness and limited sensitivity to model-order mismatch.